 1. What is sub () in VBA?

 A subroutine sub() is a block of code that is used to carry out a specified task in VBA.
 It is a process that a VBA module or piece of code can call and carry out.
-You can define a Sub with or without parameters and does not return a value.
+You can define a Sub with or without parameters that does not return a value.
 Sub is usually the first word, followed by the name of the subroutine and two brackets ().

 2. How to get values from another workbook in Excel using VBA?